Test your skills on our all Hosting services and get 15% off!

 Follow the prompts to create a package.json file.

-• Add a Dependency:To add a package (dependency) to your project, use:
+• Add a dependency:To add a package (dependency) to your project, use:

 yarn add package-name

-• Add a Development Dependency:For development-only dependencies, use:
+• Add a development dependency:For development-only dependencies, use:

 yarn add package-name --dev

-• Remove a Dependency:To remove a package, use:
+• Remove dependency:To remove a package, use:

 yarn remove package-name

-• Install All Dependencies:If you have a package.json file, you can install all dependencies with:
+• Install all dependencies:If you have a package.json file, you can install all dependencies with:

 yarn install

-• Upgrade Dependencies:To upgrade a specific package:
+• Upgrade dependencies:To upgrade a specific package:

 yarn upgrade package-name

-Running Scripts
+Running scripts

 yarn run script-name

-Yarn vs. npm: Differences, Pros, and Cons
+Yarn vs npm: Differences, advantages and disadvantages

 Differences

-1. Lock Files:
+1. Lock files:

 • npm: Introduced a similar feature with package-lock.json in npm 5.